1. Public Membership on State Agency Boards

 5. Board Member Training

 Members of policymaking bodies should be provided with adequate information and training to allow them to properly discharge their duties.
-This provision requires agencies to provide training and establishes the type of training and information to be included.
+This provision requires agencies to provide training, establishes the type of training and information to be included, and requires board members to receive and review training information annually.

 6. Separation of Agency Board and Staff Functions